-Inspired by the song Buyou by Keri Hilson; but not really.
-I have had this topic on my mind for quite some time now.
+Inspired by the song Buyou by Keri Hilson, but not really.
+I’ve had this topic on my mind for quite some time now.
 The topic is what most of us question when dating: love v. money

 So often have I read horror stories of people dating someone broke.

-I say the word broke in a more meaningful context.
-The definition of the word broke, in Today’s Post, defines a person as “He/she that cannot provide.”
+I say the word broke in a the most simple of contexts.
+The definition of the word broke, surrounding today’s post, defines a person as “He/she that cannot provide.”

-If you’ve started a relationship in which you’re incessantly paying for the other person, I’ve got to question your reasoning.
-How is the benefiting you?
-Sure, relationships are all about the giving.
-But if you’re not receiving, then when where’s the equilibrium?
+If you’ve started a relationship in which you’re incessantly paying for the other person, I’ve got to question- your reasoning.
+How is this benefiting you?
+Sure, relationships are all about the giving, but if you’re not receiving, then when where’s the equilibrium?

 It’s not always a necessity to own a Mercedes (though it would be nice)- but if you don’t have a car; then you should at least know the bus routes.